-g.
-The arrangement of House districts in Harris County does not provide Latinos in the area with an equal opportunity to participate in the electoral process and elect candidates of their choice.

-133. Under the benchmark plan, there are five (5) districts in Harris County which consistently perform to elect the Latino candidate of choice in primary and general elections, four (4) of which have majority HCVAP populations.
+- b.
+The arrangement of House districts in Harris County does not provide Latinos in the area with an equal opportunity to participate in the electoral process and elect candidates of their choice. - 102.
+Under the benchmark plan, there are five (5) districts in Harris County which consistently perform to elect the Latino candidate of choice in primary and general elections, four (4) of which have majority HCVAP populations.

-134. According to the 2020 Census, there are 2,034,709 Latinos in Harris County, comprising43% of the total population, and 29.9% of the citizen voting age population.

-135. Latinos accounted for 21.7% of the growth in Harris County over the last decade.

-136. Harris County is large enough to contain either 24 or 25 Texas House districts entirely within its boundaries.
+- 103. According to the 2020 Census, there are 2,034,709 Latinos in Harris County, comprising 43% of the total population, and 29.9% of the citizen voting age population. - 104.
+Latinos accounted for 21.7% of the growth in Harris County over the last decade. - 105.
+Harris County is large enough to contain either 24 or 25 Texas House districts entirely within its boundaries.
 It currently contains 24, and the Legislature chose to leave that unchanged this decade.
-That means that, if one were working on a strictly proportional basis, Latinos should comprise a majority of the citizen voting age population in no fewer than 7 districts.
+That means that, if one were working on a strictly proportional basis, Latinos should comprise a majority of the citizen voting age population in no fewer than 7 districts. - 106.
+Indeed, Latinos in Harris County are sufficiently numerous and geographically compact to form a majority of the citizen voting age population in at least six (6) districts in the center of the County, as demonstrated in the map below: